-Sign up for an Acer ID and enable Acer Remote Files
+Sign up for an Acer ID and enjoy great benefits

-Open the Acer Portal from the Start screen to sign up for an Acer ID or sign in if you already have an Acer ID.
+Open the Acer Portal app from the Start screen to sign up for an Acer ID or sign in if you already have an Acer ID.

-There are three great reason for you to get an Acer ID:
+There are three great reasons for you to get an Acer ID:

-- Remotely access your PC from your other devices with our free Acer Remote Files app - Get the latest offers and product information - Register your device for warranty service www.acer.com/acercloud
+- · Build Your Own Cloud with Acer BYOC. - · Get the latest offers and product information. - · Register your device for warranty service.

-For more information please visit the AcerCloud website:
+For more information, please visit the Acer BYOC website: www.acer.com/byoc-start